 |March 11||Heavily engaged at the Po River crossing|

 Returned to the right of the Confederate line and drove Federal forces back from their earthworks in a twenty minute battle.
 The regiment lost 22 men killed and 56 wounded in the battle.
-Captain David Langston was wounded.
+Captain David Langston of Comany K was wounded and disabled from field service.

 |May 21||Moved to the North Anna River, defending the river crossing at Quarles Mill.|